unitymakesus/rtp/wp-content/plugins/give/readme.txt

 == Screenshots ==

-1. This is an example of a simple, yet powerful, donation form that allows the user to input a custom amount.

-2. Creating powerful donation forms is easy with GiveWP.
+1. Creating powerful donation forms is easy with GiveWP.
 Simply install the plugin, create a new donation form, set the desired giving options, and publish!

-3. Donation form fields can appear within a modal window (as shown here), be revealed with a nice sliding animation, or display entirely on the page (default).

-4. GiveWP makes the donation process simple and easy for your donors.
-This helps maximize conversion rates and further empower your cause.

-5. The multi-level donation amount functionality allows you to set different giving levels for your donors to choose from.
-In addition, you can allow donors to specify custom donation amounts and even set donation goals.

-6. The admin view of a donation form with multi-level amounts configured.
-GiveWP's flexible options allow you to control whether the amounts output as radio buttons, a select field, or input buttons.

-7. Don't need donation levels?
-No problem.
-You can set a default amount and allow your donor's to configure a custom donation amount to create a simple, yet powerful, donation form.

-8. In-depth donation reports allow you to track just how much your cause has raised over time.
-You can even export the data to CSV or PDF formats.
+2. Customizing your donation forms is easy and intuitive with customization options for any fundraising campaign.

+3. Display you donation forms within a responsive grid on any page to make it easy for your visitors to choose a giving option.

+4. Show of your donor's generosity with our customizable Donor Wall block and shortcode.

+5. Manage your donors and receive key insights to maximize your fundraising efforts.

-9. Extend GiveWP with a robust suite of powerful [Add-ons](https://go.givewp.com/addons "View all GiveWP Add-ons").
+6. Extend GiveWP with a robust suite of powerful [Add-ons](https://go.givewp.com/addons "View all GiveWP Add-ons").
 Accept recurring donations, credit cards, add custom form fields, and more!

-10. GiveWP is thoroughly [documented](https://go.givewp.com/docs "Visit the GiveWP documentation") to help you get started quickly and learn basic to advanced features and functionalities.
+7. GiveWP is thoroughly [documented](https://go.givewp.com/docs "Visit the GiveWP documentation") to help you get started quickly and learn basic to advanced features and functionalities.

-11. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.
+8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.9.5: December 3rd, 2020 =
+* New: Added Jamaica to list of countries for onboarding
+* Fixed: Currency Switcher options display correctly on Windows machines
+* Fixed: Corrected style issues in Multi-Step forms on iOS devices
+* Fixed: Restored compatibility with WP versions prior to 5.1.1

+= 2.9.4: November 20th, 2020 =
+* Fixed: Revenue database migration for donations with an amount of 0 now work
+* Fixed: Restored compatibility with versions of WP prior to 5.5 when deleting donations
+* Fixed: Stripe single-input credit card fields work once again
+* Fixed: Donor's updating the card of Stripe subscriptions work again

+= 2.9.3: November 17th, 2020 =
+* Fixed: Stripe Credit Card donations now work when it is not the default gateway
+* Fixed: Stripe Checkout Modal are working again as well
+* Fixed: A MigrationRunner warning no longer displays on fresh installs and sites upgrading from 2.8.0

+= 2.9.2: November 9th, 2020 =
+* New: Added a method for manually triggering migrations to re-attempt failed migrations
+* Fixed: Resolved an issue when creating donations for currencies with different decimal ranges
+* Fixed: Free add-ons no longer cause license errors
+* Fixed: Resolved issue that prevented some donors from updating their subscription card or amount
+* Fixed: Stripe Modal now renders without any issues on different screen sizes
+* Fixed: Recover donation form to be ready for a retry after Stripe error
+* Fixed: Multi-step form now reflects form color when embedded on a page
+* Fixed: MultiForm Goal shortcode now supports comma separated lists
+* Fixed: Resolved issue with revenue table migration failing on MyISAM tables

+= 2.9.1: October 28th, 2020 =
+* Fixed: Restore PayPal Standard functionality that was affected by a name change in GiveWP 2.9.0 (#5414)
+* Fixed: Restore compatibility with WordPress 4.9

+= 2.9.0: October 27th, 2020 =
+* Added: New [PayPal Donations](https://givewp.com/lps/paypal-donations) gateway allows your donors to give using Debit or Credit Cards directly on your website with no additional fees
+* Added: New Multi-form Goal block combines progress from multiple donation forms towards a common goal
+* Added: Company Name can now be displayed on Donor Wall (#5374)
+* Added: Multi-step form styles are now compatible with Currency Switcher (#5220)
+* Changed: New database table handles revenue independently from donations for improved performance (#5257)
+* Fixed: Imported donations do not affect donation levels anymore (#5410)
+* Fixed: Reports for "All Time" are now inclusive of the first day (#5400)
+* Fixed: Tabbing through credit card fields now works in the expected order (#5380)
+* Fixed: Legacy form loading spinner no longer stutters (#5397)
+* Fixed: Field description text is now accessible and aligned (#5396)

 = 2.8.1: October 8th, 2020 =
 * Fixed: Donations now process for non-US countries using billing details [#5355](https://github.com/impress-org/givewp/pull/5355)